-A signal that sends a "soft" reset to the processor in a domain.
+A signal that sends a “soft” reset to the processor in a domain.
 XIR does not reboot the domain.
-An XIR is generally used to escape from a hung system in order to reach the console prompt.
-A user then can generate a core dump file, which can be useful in diagnosing the cause of the hung system.
+An XIR is generally used to escape from a hung system to reach the console prompt.
+You then can generate a core dump file, which can be useful in diagnosing the cause of the hung system.

 The automatic transfer of a computer service from one system, or more often a subsystem, to another to provide redundant capability.

 Ethernet technology that transfers data up to 100 Mbit/sec.
 Fast Ethernet is backward compatible with 10Mbit per second Ethernet installations.

 A logical partition of a physical disk drive that is dedicated to a particular operating system on an x86-based system.